IH Online Course in Teaching Young Learners & Teenagers

 This course is ideal if you are new to teaching Young Learners and Teenagers (aged 6 to 17) or you would like to enhance your skills and gain a better understanding of the pedagogy behind teaching this age group.

 As a teacher you want to deliver engaging and enjoyable lessons that will help your young students learn and thrive.
 This course will inspire you and help you develop and expand the skills you need to teach this age group effectively.
 It will also give you plenty of practical ideas, including materials and classroom management techniques.

 The course takes into account current world events and the demands of teachers who need to work online, so you will learn skills for remote as well as face-to-face teaching.
 It is moderated by Cambridge Assessment English, delivered entirely online and is offered exclusively by the IH Online Teacher Training Institute (IH OTTI).

-If you have completed an online course with IH OTTI in the previous 12 months, there is a loyalty discount of 10% and the price for teachers working in an IH school is £300.
+If you have completed an online course with IH OTTI in the previous 12 months, there is a loyalty discount of 10%.
+The IH staff price is £300 (£352 for courses starting from April 2023 onwards).
 Just let us know on the application form if you would like to claim these discounts.

 Who is the IH Online Course in Teaching Young Learners & Teenagers designed for?

 This course is for both newly qualified and experienced teachers who want to gain a certificate in teaching Young Learners and Teens.
 If you don’t have an opportunity for in-house training, a local trainer, or are not able to observe YL classes, this course is for you.